-The program is structured to encourage reflective practice and to help new nurses begin to identify the many possibilities available in their nursing career.
+The program is structured to encourage reflective practice and to help new nurses begin to identify the many possibilities available within their nursing career.

-The program includes two six-month rotations or allocation to one ward or unit for 12 months in one of the following wards or units:
+The program may include two six-month rotations or an allocation to one ward or unit for the duration of the program.
+Please see areas where graduate nurses are allocated below:

 32 bed ward with a clinical (medical) focus on people who have been diagnosed with cancers involving:

 The ward may also manage paediatric patients.
-Treatment modalities provided to patients on Ward 3A include: Chemotherapy, External beam radiotherapy, Nuclear medicine treatments, Palliative care.
-The ward incorporates the 4 bed 'first in human' Clinical Trials Unit.
+Treatment modalities provided to patients on Ward 3A include: chemotherapy, external beam radiotherapy, nuclear medicine treatments and palliative care.
+The ward incorporates a 4 bed 'first in human' Clinical Trials Unit.